awsdocs/aws-codepipeline-user-guide/doc_source/troubleshooting.md

 **Possible fixes:** Make sure that Amazon EC2 instance role or IAM user is configured with the `AWSCodePipelineCustomActionAccess` managed policy or with the equivalent permissions\.
 For more information, see [AWS managed \(predefined\) policies for CodePipeline](managed-policies.md)\.

 If you are using an IAM user, make sure the AWS profile configured on the instance uses the IAM user configured with the correct permissions\.
 You might have to provide the IAM user credentials you configured for integration between Jenkins and CodePipeline directly into the Jenkins UI\.
 This is not a recommended best practice\.
 If you must do so, be sure the Jenkins server is secured and uses HTTPS instead of HTTP\.

-## Pipeline error: My GitHub source stage contains Git submodules, but CodePipeline doesn't initialize them<a name="troubleshooting-gs1"></a>

-**Problem:** CodePipeline does not support git submodules\.
-CodePipeline relies on the archive link API from GitHub, which does not support submodules\.

-**Possible fixes:** Consider cloning the GitHub repository directly as part of a separate script\.
-For example, you could include a clone action in a Jenkins script\.

-## Pipeline error: I receive a pipeline error that says: "Could not access the GitHub repository" or "Unable to connect to the GitHub repository"<a name="troubleshooting-gs2"></a>

-**Problem:** CodePipeline uses OAuth tokens to integrate with GitHub\.
-When you create a pipeline with a GitHub source provider, CodePipeline manages your GitHub credentials by creating a default OAuth token\.
-When your pipeline connects to the repository, it uses GitHub credentials to connect to GitHub\.
-The OAuth token credentials are managed by CodePipeline\.
-You do not view or manage the token in any way\.
-The other type of credentials you can use to connect to GitHub are personal access tokens, which are created by you instead of by OAuth apps\.
-Personal access tokens are managed by you and not by CodePipeline\.

-If these permissions have been revoked or otherwise disabled, then the pipeline fails when it cannot use the GitHub token to connect to the repository\.

-It is a security best practice to rotate your personal access token on a regular basis\.
-For more information, see [Use GitHub and the CodePipeline CLI to create and rotate your GitHub personal access token on a regular basis](GitHub-authentication.md#GitHub-rotate-personal-token-CLI)\.

-**Possible fixes:**

- If CodePipeline is unable to connect to the GitHub repository, there are two troubleshooting options:
-+ You might simply need to reconnect your pipeline to the repository manually\.
-You might have revoked the permissions of the OAuth token for CodePipeline and they just need to be restored\.
-To do this, see the steps below\.
-+ You might need to change your default OAuth token to a personal access token\.
-The number of OAuth tokens is limited\.
-For more information, see [the GitHub documentation](https://developer.github.com/v3/oauth/)\.
-If CodePipeline reaches that limit, older tokens stop working, and actions in pipelines that rely on that token fail\.

-1. Check to see if the permissions for CodePipeline have been revoked\.
-For the steps to check the **Authorized OAuth Apps** list in GitHub, see [View your authorized OAuth apps](GitHub-authentication.md#GitHub-view-oauth-token)\.
-If you do not see CodePipeline in the list, you must use the console to reconnect your pipeline to GitHub\.

-   1. Open your pipeline in the console and choose **Edit**\.
-On the source stage that contains your GitHub source action, choose **Edit stage**\.

-   1. On the GitHub source action, choose the edit icon\.

-   1. On the **Edit action** page, choose **Connect to GitHub** to restore the authorization\.
-![\[A pipeline contains stages that contain actions, separated by transitions that can be disabled and enabled.\]](http://docs.aws.amazon.com/codepipeline/latest/userguide/images/button-connect-to-github.png)![\[A pipeline contains stages that contain actions, separated by transitions that can be disabled and enabled.\]](http://docs.aws.amazon.com/codepipeline/latest/userguide/)![\[A pipeline contains stages that contain actions, separated by transitions that can be disabled and enabled.\]](http://docs.aws.amazon.com/codepipeline/latest/userguide/)

-      If prompted, you might need to re\-enter the **Repository** and **Branch** for your action\.
-Choose **Done**\.
-Choose **Done** on the stage editing page, and then choose **Save** on the pipeline editing page\.
-Run the pipeline\.

-1. If this does not correct the error but you can see CodePipeline in the **Authorized OAuth Apps** list in GitHub, you might have exceeded the allowed number of tokens\.
-To fix this issue, you can manually configure one OAuth token as a personal access token, and then configure all pipelines in your AWS account to use that token\.
-For more information, see [Configure your pipeline to use a personal access token \(GitHub and CLI\)](GitHub-create-personal-token-CLI.md)\.

 ## Pipeline error: A pipeline created in one AWS Region using a bucket created in another AWS Region returns an "InternalError" with the code "JobFailed"<a name="troubleshooting-reg-1"></a>